What is a West Marches Campaign?

 How West Marches Campaigns Work Online

-Most are run entirely online, using Discord for chat and scheduling alongside virtual tabletops like Roll20 or Foundry VTT.
-The “marches” represent dangerous frontier territories beyond a civilized starting point.
-Think of it as an adventurers’ guild where heroes gather before venturing into the unknown.
+Most are run online, using Discord for chat and scheduling with virtual tabletops like Roll20 or Foundry VTT.
+The marches represent dangerous frontier territories beyond a civilized starting point.
+It is like an adventurers’ guild where heroes gather before venturing into the unknown.

 The Organizational Challenge